ChanderG/c-compiler/growth.md

 The name of the variable gets passed around in the many non-terminals related to declaration.

 ###After Modified method to work in steps
 Adding multiple function functionality.Declarations first.
 First step - moved type saving to the point of seeing type.

+Just realized, the global table`s offset once you come out of a program is off.
+Corrected somewhat by introducing st lastOffset function.

+Current setup not working with function parameters.
+Also possible error in declarator_list_opt.